anthonyjj89/ticktick-mcp/README.md

 - 🔄 Update existing task details (title, content, dates, priority)
 - ✅ Mark tasks as complete
 - 🗑️ Delete tasks and projects
+- 🔁 Support for recurring tasks with customizable patterns
 - 🔄 Full integration with TickTick's open API
 - 🔌 Seamless integration with Claude and other MCP clients